praj-bellakka/tp/docs/DeveloperGuide.md

 4. Other incorrect `calorie /generate` commands to try: `calorie /generate`, `calorie /generate /lose invalid`

    Expected: A new calorie goal is not generated and set.
-Error details shown in status message.
+Error details are shown in status message.

 #### View remaining calories